-At a board meeting in July 2015 the Board reviewed its performance and in particular, considered compliance against the National Housing Federation code of conduct and the Homes England Regulatory Framework.
-In reviewing compliance the Board took into account an independent report carried out as part of the Internal Audit in May 2015.
-The Board has adopted the NHF Excellence in Governance 2011 and plans to adopt the Code of Governance 2015.
+The Board adopted the NHF Code of Governance 2020 at the June 2021 board meeting.
 The Board considers that the Association meets the requirements of both the NHF Code of Governance and HCA governance and viability standard with the following minor exceptions:

-• Compulsory retirement of board members after 3 full terms (9 years).
+Compulsory retirement of board members after 3 full terms (9 years).